 Just imagine you were the son or daughter of the tax collector or the Pharisee what would you hear and expect from your parent’s moral and ethical lives?

 Further, if you were to pick up your bible, and continue today’s gospel reading, the very next lines of Luke 18 represent a most vital concern for all of us, namely our children:

-“They brought babies for him to touch, and when the disciples saw them they rebuked them.
-But Jesus call for the children and said, ‘Let the children come to me; do not try to stop them; for the kingdom of God belongs to such as these.
+“They brought babies for him to touch, and when the disciples saw them, they rebuked them.
+But Jesus called for the children and said, ‘Let the children come to me; do not try to stop them; for the kingdom of God belongs to such as these.
 Truly I tell you: whoever does not accept the kingdom of God like a child will never enter it.”

 I’m reminded of the Austrian child psychologist Bruno Bettelheim who wrote: “You can’t teach children to be good.
 The best you can do for your child is to live a good life yourself.
 What a parent knows and believes, the child will draw on.”

 So children are listening, watching, and adopting their moral and ethical lives as a reflection of their parents.

 How do we best forward our children and young adults with moral lives now, and equip them with the talents and capacities to meet and adapt to the challenges that they will face in the years ahead?
 Well, in this age of social media, we must really listen and listen to our youth and their experiences.

 This past week, I noticed an article in the New York Times, entitled “The Anti-Helicopter Parent’s Plan: Let Kids Play.”
 Author Melanie Thernstrom writes about Mike Lanza of Menlo Park, on the peninsula here in Northern California.

 He and his wife Perla are experimenting with their own brand of child development whose home has been turned into a “playground” to engage their three grade-school sons and their neighborhood friends.